jibran-bohra/ml_protein_classification/README.md

 ## General Model and Results

 A comprehensive model for classifying protein architectures is developed using protein sequence, protein structure, and various numerical data.
-The dataset is augmented by replicating data points eightfold.
-Structural and numerical data undergo systematic rescaling, while label and sequence data are straightforwardly replicated.
-The inclusion of data augmentation, dropout layers, and regularization aims to mitigate overfitting tendencies.

 The model architecture can be found in `all_data_classifier.py`.
 The model achieved a minimum of 90% accuracy on unseen samples.